 No matter how much you might wish otherwise, a Volitans Lionfish will eat any fish it can get in its mouth.
 That might seem like an extreme example, but many other fish species will just not get along with certain other (or even some of their own) species.
 Using a good compatibility chart to see what probably won't work together in your tank before you buy a new addition will save you a lot of time and money.

 Poor Water Quality

-In order to survive, fish require an environment which is stable and within certain parameters.
-These parameters include proper salinity level, pH, low to no ammonia and nitrites.
+In order to survive, fish require an environment that is stable and within certain parameters.
+These parameters include proper salinity level, pH, low to no ammonia, and nitrites.
 Poor water quality contributes to immunological weakness, infections, and general poor health.
 Weak fish are a good target for other fish to pick on.
-Proper water quality can be maintained by a number of means: regular water partial water changes, proper filtration, the addition of trace minerals, regularly balancing the pH and not overstocking the aquarium.
+Proper water quality can be maintained by a number of means: partial water changes, proper filtration, the addition of trace minerals, regularly balancing the pH and not overstocking the aquarium.